Skip to content

 Measure the Z axis

-Measure the depth from the center of the handle to the center of the lens for the Z-axis offset.
+Measure the depth from the center of the antenna to the center of the lens for the Z-axis offset.

 measure Z axis